V4Fire/Client/src/components/form/b-form/README.md

 #### [id]

 The form identifier.
-You can use it to connect a form to components that lie "outside". from the form body (using the `form` attribute).
+You can use it to connect the form to components lying "outside" from the form body (using the `form` attribute).

 ```
 < b-form :id = 'bla'